mParticle/docs/src/pages/integrations/snowplow/event/index.md

 title: Event
 ---

-Snowplow's technology enables powerful custom analytics capabilities by making it easy for app developers to populate a cloud-based data warehouse with their app event data.
+Snowplow's technology enables powerful custom analytics capabilities by making it easy for app developers to populate a cloud-based data warehouse with their event data.

 ## Enable the Snowplow Integration